 Monitoring and developing excellence in learning

-Students work is continuously monitored by learning teams.
+Pupils’ work is continuously monitored and assessed by learning teams.
 Progress is recorded and next steps identified.
 These are drawn from the curriculum and from targets discussed with parents/carers at annual review meetings of the EHCP.
-Targets are displayed around the classroom and discussed with support staff and also students themselves where appropriate.
+Targets are displayed around the classroom and discussed with support staff and also pupils themselves where appropriate.

 The whole school, including parents, staff and pupils have recently contributed to creating a new curriculum within Key Stages 1-4, making it even more relevant and innovative.
 Learning leads are responsible for their class targets, but also, in some cases, lead a subject across school.
 They will keep abreast of new developments in their subject, and have an understanding of how their subject is taught at all levels across the school.
 They will be aware of where data shows strengths and weaknesses in their subject, and have a plan on how to address this, either through supporting themselves or through external continued professional development courses.

 Reviewed: Spring 2022

 Next Review: Spring 2023